manzilzaheer/CoverTree/README.md

 ## Performance
 Based on our evaluation the implementation is easily scalable and efficient.
 For example on Amazon EC2 c4.8xlarge, we could insert more than 1 million vectors of 1000 dimensions in Euclidean space with L2 norm under 250 seconds.
 During query time we can process > 300 queries per second per core.

+## Troubleshooting
+If the build fails and throws error like "instruction not found", then most probably the system does not support AVX2 instruction sets.
+To solve this issue, in `setup.py` and `src/cover_tree/makefile` please change `march=core-avx2`to `march=corei7`.